• Skip to main content

 A collage showing how to extract the tamarind juice.

-• Once cool, separate the membranes and the seeds from the mushy flesh.
+• Once cool, separate the membranes, fibrous strings, and seeds from the mushy flesh.

 • Use a cooking spoon to push out the juice.